The bladder is an organ that stores urine. In the case of dogs, it is located within the dog’s abdomen in the area between the rear legs.

 You can give non-sweetened cranberry juice (about half an ounce for dogs) to your dog.
 Or, you can use a cranberry powder product such as Solid Gold Berry Balance for Cats and Dogs.

 Vitamin C can acidify the urine which in turn helps to control bacterial infections.
-Vitamin C also has anti-inflammatory properties and therefore can prevent infections.
+It also has anti-inflammatory properties and therefore can prevent infections.

 You can also prevent canine bladder infections by giving access to your dog fresh, clean water at all times.
 Also make sure that he has plenty of bathroom time to release himself.